ppant/ppant.github.io/_posts/2020-07-20-future-of-how_we_learning-interview-good-insights-Anant-Agarwal-MIT.md

 ***Just a small note about my on-line learning journey:*** *I first registered in an online course from Stanford -online on Machine Learning by Andrew ng in 2011 but was only able to finally complete in 2016.
-My online learning journey in a true sense started with my Coursera Data Science Specialization Certification in 2016 and after that Deep learning Specialization Certification which I completed in 2018.
+My online learning journey in a true sense started with my Coursera [Data Science Specialization](https://www.coursera.org/account/accomplishments/specialization/certificate/BRSB8LT92PK6) Certification in 2016 and after that [Deep learning Specialization](https://www.coursera.org/account/accomplishments/specialization/WVPVCUMH94YS) Certification which I completed in 2018.
+I have also written a detailed [post](2020-05-14-Tips%20to%20learn%20Machine%20Learning.md) on some tips to learn ML online.
 It was a great experience and a lot of fun, though was not easy with a full-time job.
 Funny thing is that as I am writing here about edx but so far I have not taken a single course from edx :-).*
 *Maybe time to explore.*

 Enjoy & Happy learning.